prateeknischal/prateeknischal.github.io/content/posts/trust-the-certs.md

 ```
 **Note**: Make sure to have the Common Name in the `--domain` flag since Chrome will reject if the CN is not part of the SAN attributes as [browsers no longer trust the CN field alone](https://myarch.com/mandatory-certificate-extensions/).

-The above command is going to generate 2 files
+The above command is going to generate 2 files.
 ```
 Created out/foo.domain.com.key
 Created out/foo.domain.com.csr
 ```
 One of them is an RSA private key and the other is a CSR or a Certificate Signing Request.
 This is like a form you fill up and ask the Certificate Authority to certify.
-The CA may do it's own additional checks to make sure the information is correct.
+A real CA may do it's own verification to make sure the information is correct.
 In this case, since we are the CA, we know it's trustworthy.
 So, we certify by signing it using the CA key like below

 ```bash=
 certstrap sign foo.domain.com \